 When preparing for an application the best advice for any employer is that they have:

-- Mock audits to test the efficiency of systems and procedures.
+- Mock audits to test the efficiency of systems and procedures

 Passing a sponsor licence pre-approval Home Office audit

-- To check your business has the correct systems in place before the company is granted a sponsor licence.
+- To check your business has the correct systems in place before the company is granted a sponsor licence

-As the outcome of a UKVI visit may result in the refusal of your sponsor licence application, or the downgrading, suspension, or revocation of your licence, it is understandable that compliance visits and audits can create anxiety.
-That’s why it is essential that your office procedures are simple but robust.
+As the outcome of an audit may result in the refusal of your sponsor licence application, or the downgrading, suspension, or revocation of your licence, it is understandable that compliance visits and audits can create anxiety.
+That’s why your office procedures must be simple but robust.
 For more information on compliance visits, read our guide on how to handle a Home Office sponsor compliance visit.

 The sponsor licence application fees depend on the size of your business and whether the Home Office categorises your business as a small business or a medium or large business.